prameshsharma25/credit_parser/README.md

-# credit_parser
+# web_scraper
-Web scraping ycombinator news feed.
+Web scraping articles from ycombinator news feed and saving in mongo database.